webwart/03_src-Python/00_python.md

 .> git config --global user.email "rainer.warth@hotmail.ch"
 When I push to gitlab I need to give credentials: r.w@hot.ch 56-Gi

+- SQL databases

+To work with data in the SQL databases I need SQL clients:

+SQLite database is ideal for local development.
+To see the data I use SQLiteDatabaseBrowserPortable

+MySQL is use with Wordpress.
+To see the data I use SQLuirrel

+MS SQL Server is use for .NET core development.
+To see the data I use MS SQL studio.

+In VScode I can try to use SQLtools.

 ## Getting started

 - make sure all files are updated.
 FSY to github.